rsksmart/devportal/docs/03-node-operators/04-setup/04-node-runner/linux.md

 - Working directory: `/path-to-code/rskJ`
 - Use classpath of module: `rskj-core_main`
 - JRE need to be set as: `Default (1.8 - SDK of 'rsk-core_main' module)`

-**Important**

-Starting with v6.4.0, the minimum supported Java LTS version is Java 17.
-Previous Java versions will no longer be supported.

 #### Running the node